 If a course and/or program is canceled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall provide a full refund of all monies paid.
 If the school cancels a course and/or program and ceases to offer instruction after students have enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school or provide completion of the course and/or program.
-If a school closes permanently and ceases to offer instruction after students have enrolled, and instruction has begun, the school will provide a pro rata refund.
+If a school closes permanently and ceases to offer instruction after students have enrolled, and instruction has begun, the school school closes permanently and ceases to offer instruction after students have enrolled, and instruction has begun, the school will provide a pro rata refund.